BusterZero-99/WaveShare3.5lcd/README.md

 # WaveShare3.5lcd
 For RasPi 64 Bit Bookworm
+# THIS ONLY WORKS IF YOU HAVE THE DEFAULT USERNAME TO BE "pi"

 Based on setup by Temporarily Offline